-in order to use a smart phone or tablet, it can be useful to mount the device, fixing it in position on a wheelchair or bed.
+In order to use a smart phone, tablet, or another device it can be useful to mount it, fixing it in position on a wheelchair or bed.
 There are many ways to do this – mounts from accessible technology or mobility shops will generally be around £300-£700 and mounts on Amazon or Ebay around £20 – £100.

 If you don’t use a tray on your wheelchair, a more sturdy (and expensive) clamping option for mounting might be needed – the last thing you want is an expensive device smashing on the floor as you move around!

 A clamp does have the advantage of also being flexible in that you can attach it to part of your wheelchair / bed or table and it will still be held at a good viewing angle.

 “I have a custom built system which combines both a DAESSY mount and RAM mount.
 This gives me a really secure mount with a flexible end for easy positioning.
 This was the best solution for me because I like to drive with the phone mount but I don’t use a wheelchair tray.
 It was tricky to find a solution that didn’t interfere with the many different positions of my highly-adjustableJon, UK

 wheelchair so I found support from a private wheelchair service really helpful”

 Types of mounts:

 - DAESSY, provide heavy-duty, rigid and folding wheelchair mounts for viewing or operating via voice commands or switches.
 Prices available on request.
 Available in the UK from a number of suppliers including Techcess and Mounts and More, and RRP up to £700